day8/re-frame-async-flow-fx/README.md

 The async-flow data structure has the following fields:

   - `:id` - optional - an identifier, typically a namespaced keyword.
+Expected to be unique.
-    It must not clash with the identifier for any event handler (because internally an event handler is registered using this id).
+    Must not clash with the identifier for any event handler (because internally an event handler is registered using this id).
     If absent, `:async/flow` is used.
+    If this default is used then two flows can't be running at once because they'd be using the same id.

   - `db-path` - optional - the path within `app-db` where the coordination logic should store state.
 Two pieces of state are stored:  the set of seen events, and the set of started tasks.
     If absent, then state is not stored in app-db and is instead held in an internal atom.